 - Log in to Spanning Backup for Salesforce.

-- Select whether you would like the Chatter posts to show up in My Chatter Feed or in a specific Chatter Group.
-For the Chatter Group option, select a group from the list.
+- Set the chatter post destination to My Chatter Feed or to A Chatter Group (and select a group from the list).

 Use the rule-based alerts feature to set up custom alerts to notify admins of unusual Salesforce activity, which could be an indicator of malicious events, data corruption, or a failed integration.